Prune belly syndrome

 Prune belly syndrome is a serious and often life-threatening problem.

-Some newborns survive and can develop normally or continue to have many medical and developmental problems.
+Some newborns survive and can develop normally.
+Others continue to have many medical and developmental problems.

 Complications depend on the related problems.
 The most common are:

-- Bone deformities (clubfoot, dislocated hip, missing limb or digit, funnel chest)
+- Bone deformities (clubfoot, dislocated hip, missing limb, finger, or toe, funnel chest)

 Undescended testicles can lead to infertility or cancer.